Dulon18/Node-JS-Tutorial/callback function/README.md

 A Callback in Node.js is an asynchronous equivalent for a function.
 It is a special type of function passed as an argument to another function.
 Node.js makes heavy use of callbacks.
 Callbacks help us make asynchronous calls.
 All the APIs of Node are written in such a way that they support callbacks.

-The callback is called when the function that contains the callback as an argument completes its execution, and allows the code in the callback to run in the meantime.
+The callback is called when the function that contains the callback as an argument completes its execution and allows the code in the callback to run in the meantime.
 This makes Node.js highly scalable, as it can process a high number of requests without waiting for any function to return results.

 Syntax: